 Introduction to algorithms, programming data (CP228) – during this course you’ll explore how algorithms are designed and how programs are written to provide clear instructions to machines and how to read and write algorithms using flowcharts and pseudocode.
 You’ll explore how to create simple block-based computer programs and discover how to implement them using the Python programming language.
 Finally, you’ll learn about the binary system used by computers to store and process data, and how to convert to and from the familiar denary system of numbers zero to nine.

 Introduction to computer systems, networking and security (CP238) – during this course you’ll learn about the different components of computer hardware, including devices not instantly recognisable as computers.
 The key components for input, processing, storage and output will be covered, and you’ll learn about the binary data that flows around and between computers.
 You’ll learn about the technologies required to network computer systems together so they can communicate and share data.
 You’ll also deepen your knowledge of some of the security risks that are commonly heard about in the daily news, which your students need to be aware of to be safe and responsible web citizens.

 How long is this course?

 By following this pathway you’ll complete two courses from the Computer Science Accelerator programme, totalling approximately 10 hours, split across multiple sessions.

 This course is delivered as part of the National Centre for Computing Education.

 How will you learn?

-You’ll engage with active learning in groups including direct instruction, hands-on activities and challenge-based learning, led by an experienced facilitator.
+You’ll engage with active learning in groups including direct instruction, hands-on activities and challenge-based learning, led by an experienced Professional Development Leader.
 The course will model teaching approaches that can be taken back to the classroom.

 Foundation knowledge of computer science for KS3 and GCSE: